Web3Guardian/web3guardian--utu-bot/README.md

 docker compose up
 ```

-5. Navigate to another terminal and expose the container's port _3000_ using the command
+5. Navigate to another terminal and expose the your localhost to the internet using ngrok by running the command
 ```bash
 ngrok http 3000
 ```
+This is so that the telegram bot can be able to send requests to your localhost
 - Ps.
 You will have to install **ngrok** using
  ```bash
  sudo snap install ngrok